 - At least 6 weeks prior to the submission deadline, the institution must provide the Program Director with the name of the nominee as well as a short biography, the subject matter for the nomination, the name of the prize or award, as well as a list of 3 – 6 names of experts in the nominee’s field who could be contacted to provide anonymous review .
 This information will be utilized in order to secure two excellent reviewers.
 For national awards requiring a list of external reviewers to be provided to the granting council, please provide the GEI with that list rather than a list of potential reviewers.

 - The institution must submit a full draft nomination dossier no later than 3 weeks prior to the submission deadline to the Program Director

 - Responses from reviewers will be returned to the Program Director within 10 days to be transmitted back to the institution.

 - The institution has 10 days to incorporate any comments and suggestions into the final nomination dossier for the international award/prize to the sponsoring organization.

-If you are involved in a nomination for an international award/prize and would like to participate in the external review process provided by Global Excellence Initiative, please inform the Coordinators of Research Awards and Communications at the Office of the Vice-Principal (Research), and please take note of the timeline provided above.
+If you are involved in a nomination for an international award/prize and would like to participate in the external review process provided by Global Excellence Initiative, please inform the Coordinator of Research Awards and Communications in the Vice-Principal (Research) Portfolio, and please take note of the timeline provided above.